Canellaceae: Uses

 The saro, or green sandalwood, (also known locally as mandravasarotra), Cinnamosma fragrans, is native to Madagascar and is exported from there to India to be burned in ceremonies.
 It is not related to the true sandalwoods, which are in the family Santalaceae.

-Most species of Canellaceae produce bark that is similar in odor and flavor to cinnamon, but they are closer related to the family Piperaceae including black pepper (Piper nigrum) than to true cinnamons, which are in the family Lauraceae (still within Magnoliids).
+Most species of Canellaceae produce bark that is similar in odor and flavor to cinnamon, but they are closely related to the family Piperaceae including black pepper (Piper nigrum) than to true cinnamons, which are in the family Lauraceae (still within Magnoliids).

 The white cinnamon, Canella winterana, a native of Florida and the Antilles, is used as a condiment, with tonic properties.

 Commercial production of "white cinnamon" from C. winterana has ceased, but small-scale, local production continues.
 The Canellaceae have long had local use as aromatic plants and as herbal medicines.

 The bark of the red cinnamon or false Winter's bark, Cinnamodendron corticosum, is used as a substitute for Winter's bark (Drimys winteri, a member of Winteraceae) in Chile and Argentina, where it is called canelo, a name that is also applied to cinnamon.
 In Africa, several species of Warburgia have medicinal uses.
 The barks of Warburgia salutaris and Warburgia ugandensis are used to treat fevers, colds, and malaria.
 Other species are used for timber or in the production of resins used as glue.